 Special Memorial Day Commemorative at the Historic Coast Guard Cemetery

 As part of the National Moment of Remembrance on Memorial Day, Point Reyes National Seashore honors the sacrifice of the surfmen who served to protect America's coast as a part of the United States Lifesaving Service.
 Join the National Park Service and the United States Coast Guard at 2 pm for services at the Historic Life-Saving Service Cemetery located at G Ranch.
 [Please note the change in the start time for this event.]
 Following the ceremony, there is an open house at the Point Reyes Coast Guard Lifeboat Station at Chimney Rock.
 As part of Memorial Day events across the country, participants are asked at 3 pm to pause and remember America's fallen wherever you are.

 The cemetery is located on a beautiful knoll overlooking Drakes Estero just off Sir Francis Drake Boulevard near the Coast Guard facility in the northern district of Point Reyes.
 The cemetery is a short walk from the parking lot off of the access road.

-A picket fence enclosure under Coast Guard ownership contains the marked graves of three surfmen who died while on duty at the United States Life-Saving Station at Point Reyes Beach in the early 1890s.
+A picket fence enclosure under Coast Guard ownership contains the graves of five surfmen who died while on duty at the United States Life-Saving Station at Point Reyes Beach in the early 1890s.
 The Life-Saving Station crews launched lifeboats into the heavy surf at the Point Reyes beach and conducted numerous rescues of stranded vessels on the treacherous Point Reyes Headlands.
 Over the course of 78 years, crews participated in an estimated 100 rescues in cold Pacific Ocean waters.